Floriian/sten/docs/README.md

 DELETE /city/:name
 ```

-It will delete a car from the database.
+It will delete a city from the database.
+Includes city weather.

 |    Option    |  Value   |
 | :----------: | :------: |